Lindsay de Sausmarez: Political career

 In the 2016 general election, de Sausmarez ran as an independent candidate and won a seat to the States of Guernsey, receiving 1,808 votes (53.8%).
 She ran for re-election in 2020, retaining her seat with 8,645 votes (35.1%).
 In the States of Guernsey, she served as President of the Committee for the Environment & Infrastructure and Vice President of the Committee for Employment & Social Security.
 She was re-elected again in the 2025 general election with 10,721 votes (54%), more than 1,300 votes over the second-placed candidate.

 On 1 July 2025, she was elected by the States to be President of the Policy and Resources Committee of Guernsey – a position also known as the chief minister, and effectively Guernsey's head of government – becoming the first woman to hold the position.
 She had decided to stand for election less than a week beforehand.

 Personal life

-Lindsay Henderson & Rollo de Sausmarez both played touch rugby for Guernsey.
+Lindsay Henderson and Rollo de Sausmarez both played touch rugby for Guernsey.
 In 2007, they were engaged and living in Guernsey.
-They later married and now have four children together.
+They later married, and now have four children together.
 They live in Saint Martin.